verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 .. [#]  While it is possible to run InSilicoVA with fewer deaths, our experience suggests that the results are more
         reliable with larger sample sizes.
 In our experimentation with VA data (with external causes assigned), 100 deaths provided to be a reasonable threshold for obtaining reliable results.
+.. [#]  VA data include only a fraction of all the deaths that have occurred in the population.
+InSilicoVA uses the
+        information in the data set to estimate the CSMF of the population where the verbal autopsies are collected.
+        Since the data do not include all deaths, InSilicoVA is uncertain about what the true CSMF values are in the population.
+However, the more deaths that are included in the data set, the more information InSilicoVA has and the less uncertainty (i.e., the smaller the bars in the CSMF plot).

 ===================  ================================= ========================== ================
 :doc:`Home <index>`  :doc:`Customizable Mode <custom>` :doc:`Vignette <vignette>` :doc:`FAQ <faq>`